Last updated: July 2022

-An acute psychotic episode can be a one-time occurrence, usually of sudden onset, or can occur repeatedly or may be the early phase of chronic psychosis.
-It can occur following a life event (e.g. loss, acute stress or trauma).
-In postpartum psychosis, the delusions centre on the mother-child relationship.
+An acute psychotic episode can be a one-time occurrence, usually of sudden onset, or can occur repeatedly, or it may be the early phase of chronic psychosis.
+It can occur following an adverse life event (e.g. loss, acute stress or trauma).
+In postpartum psychosis, delusions are frequently related to the mother-child relationship.

-Before prescribing antipsychotic medication, consider the possibility of an underlying organic cause (see Acute confusional state (delirium)) or use of toxic substances.
+Before prescribing antipsychotic medication, consider the possibility of an underlying organic cause (see Acute confusional state (delirium)) or substance use; check and record blood pressure, heart rate, weight.

-Antipsychotic therapy is the same as that for chronic psychoses (risperidone or haloperidol) and should last at least 3 months.
+Antipsychotic treatment is the same as for chronic psychoses (haloperidol or risperidone) and should last at least 3 months.
 After 3 months, if the patient is stable, stop the treatment gradually over 4 weeks, monitoring for potential relapse.
+If the acute episode lasted more than 3 months, continue antipsychotic treatment for at least 2 years.

 For severe anxiety or agitation, a short-course anxiolytic or sedative treatment may be added to the antipsychotic treatment, at the beginning of treatment.